 For a new business with only one product, that was an impressive haul.
 Newman and "Hotch", as his friend was known, looked at each other and realized they weren't entirely certain what to do with the profits.
 They'd never expected the business to be so successful, so quickly.
 Paul didn't really feel like he needed the money, his net worth was in the tens of millions.
 Similarly, A.E.
 Hotchner was a successful novelist, biographer, and writer for television.
 They both had solid careers separate from their surprisingly profitable joint business venture.
 So they did what any self-respecting business people who suddenly have extra income would do – they decided to give it all away.
 All of it.

 Over the years, Newman's Own eventually expanded their line from salad dressings to pasta sauce, lemonade, microwave popcorn, cookies, salsa and even dog food!
 Just like with their salad dressing, all profits after expenses were given to charity.
-In 1988, they established their own summer camp, called The Hole in the Wall Gang Camp.
-The camp is a haven for children dealing with life-threatening illnesses, and a portion of the Newman's Own profits also go to maintaining the camp and its satellite programs.

 At the end of the company's first ten years, they'd given away $50 million between profits and royalties.
 The product line further expanded to include frozen meals and frozen pizza.
 With all of their products, they placed an emphasis on all-natural ingredients, and worked from Paul Newman's own personal recipes.
-Fast-forward to 2014, and Newman's Own now produces over 100 different food products.
+Fast-forward, and Newman's Own now produces over 100 different food products.
 A mind-boggling $400 million has been donated to charities around the world.

 The success of Newman's Own proves that the best business model for charitable giving is to actually, well, give.
 More importantly, it requires a willingness to give without expecting anything back.
 That level of selflessness requires a special type of person, and it is what set Paul Newman apart from his Hollywood colleagues.
 If we follow the Newman's Own model, it would seem that the key to building a great charitable organization, and saving the world, is simply good, old-fashioned generosity.